3ml3ml/VetGeo-Main/README.md

 Issues raised and sorted by priority can be found [here](https://github.com/VetGeo/Main/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc).

 ## Changelog
-- v 1.0.1
+- v 1.0.1 - 7th Oct 2016
-    - Products can be added to the system correctly
+    - Products can be added, updated and deleted
     - Products can be added to an invoice
     - User account management page is available from the top nav bar
     - VetGeo logo selected
-- v 1.0.0 - Initial release to the public - 6th Sep 2016
+- v 1.0.0 - 6th Sep 2016
+    - Initial release to the public

 ## Versioning